Waste and recycling over the festive season

 By redirecting the crews who usually tackle bulky and garden waste, we are able to manage the increased volume of recycling at this time of year.
 This also enables us to continue to collect Christmas trees from households across the city.

-Remember, you can still take bulky, garden waste and Christmas trees to one of our Household Reuse and Recycling Centres, compost garden waste at home or wait for the next scheduled collection.
+Remember, you can still take bulky waste, garden waste and Christmas trees to one of our Household Reuse and Recycling Centres, compost garden waste at home or wait for the next scheduled collection.

 Find your next collection using Bristol City Council’s handy collection day finder.